DMarzzucco/DeathTime.ASP.NET/README.md

 ## Documentation

 The server code is documented in Swagger.
-You can acces it at [localhost:3001/docs](http://localhost:5024/Swagger/)
+You can access it at [localhost:3001/docs](http://localhost:5024/Swagger/)

 ## Author